Nonexistence of wave operators via strong propagation estimates for Schr\"{o}dinger operators with sub-quadratic repulsive potentials: Introduction

 holds for $|x| \gg 1$. \end{Ass} Under this assumption, we define the perturbed Hamiltonian $H = H_0 +V$, which is also a self-adjoint because $V$ is bounded.
 Then, a family of unitary operators can be defined as follows:

 owing to the self-adjointness of $H_0$ and $H$.
 If the external potential $V\in L^{\infty} ({\bf R}^n)$ satisfies

 with $\ep>0$, then the existence and completeness of wave operators

 can be proven (see Bony-Carles-H\"{a}fner-Michel \cite{BCHM} and Itakura \cite{It2}).
 Hence, the external potential satisfying \eqref{0} can be considered short-range.
 Physically, the repulsive potentials $- \sigma |x|^{\alpha} $ accelerate the quantum particle, and the probability of the position $x(t)$ and velocity $v(t)$ of the particle behave similar to $\CAL{O} (t^{1/ \rho})$ and $\CAL{O}(t^{1/\rho -1})$, respectively (see Section 1.3 of Itakura \cite{It3}).
 This acceleration phenomenon changes the threshold of the decay power of the external potential for which the wave operators exist.
 In the case where $\sigma = 0$, Dollard \cite{Do}, Jensen-Ozawa \cite{JO}, and others have determined that the threshold for the existence of the wave operators is $\rho =1$ and that the wave operators do not exist if $\rho \leq 1$.
-Subsequently, Ozawa \cite{O} considered the case where $\sigma \neq 0$ and $\alpha =1$, that is, a Stark Hamiltonian, and showed that its threshold is $\rho =1/2$.
+Subsequently, Ozawa \cite{O} considered the case a Stark Hamiltonian, which is closely related to a case where $\sigma \neq 0$ and $\alpha =1$, and showed that its threshold is $\rho =1/2$.
 Ishida \cite{Is} considered the case where $\alpha =2$, showed that its threshold cannot be characterized by the polynomial decay of the external potential, and determined that $(\log (1+|x|))^{-1}$ is the threshold of the decay rate.
 Based on such studies, the threshold in our case is reasonably $\rho = 1- \alpha /2$.
 Hence, we prove that this expectation is true using the following theorem. \begin{thm} Under Assumption \ref{A1}, the wave operators ${W}^{\pm}$ do not exist. \end{thm}